-Inheritance Tax is not payable on the first part of the value of your estate - the 'nilrate band'.
-The current 2022/23 nil-rate band is £325,000.
-If the total value of your estate does not exceed the nil-rate band, no Inheritance Tax is payable.
+Inheritance Tax is not payable on the first part of the value of your estate - the 'nil-rate band' allowance.
+The current 2022/23 nil-rate band is £325,000 and is set to remain at this level until at least 5 April 2028.
+This allowance hasn't changed since the tax year 2010/11.

+If the total value of your estate does not exceed the nil-rate band allowance, no Inheritance Tax is payable.
 Outstanding debts and funeral expenses can be deducted from the value of your estate.